seclemens/Porechop/README.md

 ### Cropping and Filtering

 Previously it was only possible to cut additional bases from the end of the sequence with the `--extra-end-trim` Parameter.
 The new options `--head_crop` resp. `--tail_crop` lets you specify the amount of additional bases that should be cut from start resp. end of the sequence after trimming.
 Currently this is additionally to the existing `--extra-end-trim` Parameter for the end of the sequence.
 The Default for the `--extra-end-trim` was changed from 2 to 0.
-Middle adapters are unaffected by this.
+Middle adapters *are* affected by this.

 With the options `--min_length` resp. `--max_length` you can specify to only keep sequences (after trimming and cropping) that are at least `--min_length` long resp. at most `--max-length` long.
 Sequences not satisfying these restrictions are discarded.
 Middle adapters *are* affected by this.